Staging and Grading Cancer in Dogs

 When Grade Doesn’t Matter

-There are some cancers for which we do not have a good grading system because the specific cell characteristics measured do not actually reflect the cancer’s behavior within the body.
-In that scenario, the grade is not considered to be useful.
+There are some cancers for which we do not have a sound grading system.
+For these cancers, the cell characteristics measured do not tell us much about the cancer’s behavior within the body.
+In that scenario, the grade is not considered useful.

 An example of this is squamous cell carcinoma of the digits (toes).4 If your dog has this cancer or another that doesn’t have a validated grading system, your veterinarian will not bother requesting a grade.